PSU and LAIKA Creative Partnership

 A UNIQUE INDUSTRY PARTNERSHIP BETWEEN PSU AND LAIKA

-Announcing the Inaugural Cohort of LAIKA Scholars and Fellows
+Announcing the 2026-27 Cohort of LAIKA Scholars and Fellows

-The College of the Arts has proudly announced the inaugural cohort of six LAIKA Scholars and three Faculty Fellows for 2025-26, chosen from among a competitive field of applicants.
+The College of the Arts proudly announces the 2026-27 cohort of LAIKA student scholars and faculty fellows, chosen from among a competitive field of applicants.

 PSU's College of the Arts and LAIKA have launched a three-year initiative to award six $10,000 scholarships annually to undergraduate students majoring in the arts.
 This program supports students from all backgrounds and lived experiences, fostering inclusive growth in the creative industries.